brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 Segmentation fault: 11
 ```

-Rust prevents UaF bugs by statically analyzing code _at compile time_ and refusing to produce an executable until the developer corrects the bug.
-Looking at Rust code roughly equivalent to the C code above...
+Rust prevents UaF by statically analyzing code _at compile time_ and refusing to produce an executable until the developer corrects the bug.
+Looking at Rust code roughly equivalent to the C code above:

 ```rust
 fn main() {